danfuzz/blur/docs/philosophy.md

   * It can't handle file names that have spaces or certain other characters in them.
 Such files cannot be mentioned as targets or dependencies.

-  * It has no sane way to deal with symbolicly-named targets.
+  * It has no sane way to deal with symbolically-named targets.

   * It has no straightforward way to specify rules that can incrementally build multiple targets.